UPPMAX/uppmax_intro_cases/docs/working.md

 - Disk usage and number of files
 - $HOME has always 32 GB and 300,000 files
 - You typically have one project per project, their size dependent on type of project
-- Compute projects both have disk space and computing time on the
+- Compute projects both have disk space and computing time attached to the project

 ### Core hours
 - You  get core hours only from compute project
+- When they are used you can still get "BONUS" jobs if the resources allow.

 ## What kind of work will you perform?